Chris Marlowe: Broadcast career

 Moving from analyst/color commentator to play-by-play was a big step-up in difficulty for Marlowe, but it meant many more broadcast opportunities.
 "It was smart to move to play-by-play because there is always someone else coming up who can fill the analyst role.
 Once I started doing that, I realized I could be good at it.
 I’m smart, and quick, good with numbers and could set up the analyst."
 Soon Marlowe was branching out into basketball, and then other sports as well.
 "My bosses at Prime Ticket started letting me do basketball – I also played that – and that led to me doing other things like boxing, gymnastics, swimming, water polo … even windsurfing."

 Marlowe has worked to become very versatile.
-In his nearly 40-year career in sports broadcasting he has covered and announced all variety of sporting events.
+In his nearly 40-year career in sports broadcasting, he has covered and announced a variety of sporting events.
 Marlowe called Pacific 10 Basketball for FOX Sports Northwest in addition to handling USC Trojan play-by-play duties for FOX Sports West.
-Marlowe also did Pacific-10 College Football play-by-play for FOX Sports Northwest, NCAA College Basketball on ESPN and FOX, San Diego State Basketball and WUSA Soccer for San Diego's Cox Cable, AVP Professional Beach Volleyball for NBC, college volleyball for CSTV, and NCAA Championships in swimming, diving, gymnastics and volleyball for ESPN.
-He has also called aerobics, baseball, boxing, cliff-diving, equestrian show jumping, fencing, poker, rhythmic gymnastics, skiing, college soccer, track and field, water polo, wind surfing and wrestling.
+Marlowe also did Pacific-10 college football play-by-play for FOX Sports Northwest, NCAA college basketball on ESPN and FOX, San Diego State basketball and WUSA Soccer for San Diego's Cox Cable, AVP Professional Beach Volleyball for NBC, college volleyball for CSTV, and NCAA Championships in swimming, diving, gymnastics and volleyball for ESPN.
+He has also called aerobics, baseball, boxing, cliff-diving, equestrian show jumping, fencing, poker, rhythmic gymnastics, skiing, college soccer, track and field, water polo, windsurfing and wrestling.
 He has hosted sports programs such as the "UCLA Sports Magazine" for Prime Sports, the "Just for Kicks" soccer show on ESPN, the "Marlowe Minute" for Dig Magazine on FOX Sports West and the "Aztec Sports Weekly" for Cox Cable.

 Along with assignments for Fox Sports Net, Marlowe was the announcer for every Association of Volleyball Professionals event in the late 1980s and early 1990s.
 He was also an occasional anchor on the Southern California Sports Report.
-Marlowe is a veteran of four consecutive Olympic telecasts on NBC, starting with calling play-by-play for NBC's coverage of Beach Volleyball at the 2004 Summer Olympics in Athens, Greece.
+Marlowe is a veteran of six consecutive Olympic telecasts on NBC, starting with calling play-by-play for NBC's coverage of beach volleyball at the 2004 Summer Olympics in Athens, Greece.
 Marlowe also has done AVP events for NBC, college volleyball for CSTV, and volleyball, football and basketball for ESPN.

 Marlowe has seen a number of changes in sports broadcasting over his career, among which is having women in front of the camera.
 He notes having enjoyed working with Michele Tafoya and Heather Cox, comments that both are very good at their jobs, and states having women as sports broadcasters has been a good change in the sports broadcasting industry.